mwlang/sequel_plus/README.md

 # sequel_plus

-This library starts the collection of plugins and extensions I have assembled for the Ruby Sequel library.
+This library contains a growing collection of plugins and extensions I have assembled for the Ruby Sequel library.
-The library is in very early infancy stage, so there's not much presently, but what's here is fully covered in specs and tested and used in production-level deployments already.
+The library is in its infancy stage with new things being added and updated semi-frequently.
+Even so, what's here is fully covered in specs and tested and used in production-level deployments already.

 ### Currently, sequel_plus contains:
 * plugin for Trees to mimic the Rails acts_as_tree plugin.